ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 =========================================================

 - Installation on recent OS versions
+- No reinstallation required after reboot
 - More syscalls definitions
 - Basic routines as static libraries
-- A fully-fledged executable runner, with library support, an exception handler...
+- A fully-fledged executable runner, with complete relocation support, library support, an exception handler...
 - Support for the TI-84+ keypad

 We are open to any contribution to these features.